About

-Neisha Crosland is a British surface pattern designer.
-She studied textiles at Camberwell School of Art (1982 -1984) where she developed her drawing style and love of print and dye processes, before attending the Royal College of Art (1984 -1986).
+Neisha studied textiles at Camberwell School of Art (1982 -1984) where she developed her drawing style and love of print and dye processes, before attending the Royal College of Art (1984 -1986).
 Her career was launched at her highly applauded post-graduate show in 1986, where she was commissioned by Osborne & Little to design a collection, which included the ubiquitous Star wallpaper that became an instant bestseller.

-She went on to work freelance, selling her designs to many international fashion and fabric houses such as Marc Jacobs and Christian Lacroix, as well as high street stores such as Laura Ashley, British Home Stores, and also Volvo cars, before starting her own textile label designing patterns for scarves in 1994.
+She went on to work freelance, selling her designs to many international fashion and fabric houses such as Marc Jacobs and Christian Lacroix, as well as high street stores such as Laura Ashley, British Home Stores, and also Volvo cars, before starting her own textile label designing patterns for scarves in 1994 followed by fabrics and wallpapers, fashion accessories, rugs, tiles, hand embroidery, fine china, vinyl flooring, and book covers for Virago re-issues, and one-off projects.

-Innovative pattern and production techniques have propelled her to the forefront of UK design, and she is widely recognised for her contributions to textiles and surface pattern – in 2006 she was honoured with a Royal Designer for Industry Distinction (RDI), and in 2017 she was awarded an Honorary Fellowship by the University of the Arts London.
-In 2016 she released a biographical account of working with pattern, ‘Neisha Crosland: Life of a Pattern’, published by Merrell.
+Her contributions to textiles and surface pattern were recognised in 2006 when she was honoured with a Royal Designer for Industry Distinction (RDI), and in 2017 she was awarded an Honorary Fellowship by the University of the Arts London.
+In 2016 she released a very personal book detailing the trail of her inspirations and manufacturing of her patterns ‘Neisha Crosland: Life of a Pattern’, published by Merrell and nominated for Best Design Book of the Year in 2017.

 The designer’s aesthetic manages to embrace a refined sense of purism with a love of decoration.
 Her designs are elegant and intelligent and have an impeccable sense of balance, proportion and personality.
 Her guiding principle is that ‘decoration should have an emotional appeal’ and that ‘an idea is only good enough if it has a fresh point of view’.